 Each section helps us look closely at a portion of your businesses marketing efforts and see where opportunities lie to strengthen your marketing strategy and where you can pat yourself on the back for a job well done.

 Section #1: Digital Branding and Marketing

 Digital Branding and Marketing is comprised of five major buckets:

 Brand Logo, Colors, and Fonts

-Your brand logo and the colors and fonts your brand uses should all convey the essence of your brand.
+Your brand logo, colors and fonts are what make up your “brand identity,” which is one of the six elements of a brand.
+These should all convey the essence of your brand.
 Essence can be defined as “the intrinsic nature or indispensable quality of something, especially something abstract, that determines its character” according to Lexico.com.
 It’s the little aspects of your business that help customers pick you out in the crowd, and those aspects should shine through in these design elements of your brand.

-Why is this important?
+Why is this so important?
 Because your logo, colors, and fonts: